magnars/catenate/README.md

  - **Minification?**

-   This middleware doesn't concern itself with minification, but since the configuration takes tuples of filenames and content-producing functions, adding minification can be done there.
+   This middleware doesn't concern itself with minification, but there are options:

+   - since the configuration takes tuples of filenames and content-producing functions, adding minification can be done there.

+   - minification can be added as another middleware.

  - **Compiling?**